RopeDraak/ropedraak/src/pages/posts/hog-tie.md

 ![](/images/hogtie/33.jpg)

 The exact number of coils depends on the grip strength of the rope you're using.
 For grippy rope like this hemp I'm using two or three is plenty.
 For more slippery rope like MFP or nylon you may need 5 or more for this friction hitch to actually stick.
-You'll know you don't have enough if your sub tries to straighten out their legs and the knot slides all the way to their ankles.
+You'll know you don't have enough if your partner tries to straighten out their legs and the knot slides all the way to their ankles.

 ![](/images/hogtie/34.jpg)